It’s Pumpkin Spice EVERYTHING season!! And in ‘everything’, I need to include this Instant Pot Pumpkin Spice Coffee Creamer! SOOOO yummmmy!

 - Add to your tea for an enjoyable pumpkin-spiced tea

-- Put a shot of it in some steamed milk, or alternative kinds of milk for a nice, caffeine-free, comforting drink
+- Add some to steamed milk, or alternative kinds of milk for a nice, caffeine-free, comforting warm drink.

 And as always, thank you SO much for taking your time to visit The Salty Pot today!
 I hope you have a fantastic, pumpkin spice coffee day!